Examine Himalayan geologic history. Consider the benefits and challenges of living in a geologically dynamic region of the world.

 Field study project on a topic of your choice

-Students will pursue their own interests within Earth science and geohazards field studies by conducting an original field study project, with support from program faculty and partners in Nepal.
-Particular emphasis will be placed on projects that combine field observations of Earth systems with analysis of their impacts on human society.
-Students may work individually or in small teams.
+You will pursue your own interests within Earth science and geohazards field studies by conducting an original field study project, with support from program faculty and partners in Nepal.
+Particular emphasis is placed on projects that combine field observations of Earth systems with analysis of their impacts on human society.
+You may work individually or in pairs.
 The project may be conducted in the Kathmandu area or in adjacent mountain or hill regions.